HISTORY OF JOUSTING

 The large wooden table in the Great Hall at Winchester dates from no earlier than the thirteenth century, when it may have been made at the command of King Edward III, who was considering a revival of the Round Table as an order of chivalry.
 In the end, he dropped the idea and created the Order of Garter instead, but the table remains.
 Made of oak, it is 18 feet across and nearly 3 inches thick.
 It weighs nearly 1.25 tons.

-Was Arthur a true, historical figure or only a hero of legend?
+Who is King Arthur?
+Was he a true, historical figure or only a hero of legend?